Elianux/GetGloby-challenge/README.md

 - Database for user data storage
 - Unit testing not implemented due to time constraints
 - Desing based on unit tests
-- User favorites storage not implemented due to time constraints
-- Show latest comments first not implemented due to time constraints
 - Refine styling and add animations

 ### Project setup